 Recommended pit stop between Omaha and the Twin Cities

 We were driving from the south, so we had to stop for lunch before we made it to our first destination.
 If you’re driving north on I-35, I recommend making a pit stop in Owatonna, Minn., for the delicious chocolate truffles at Costas Candies & Restaurant.
 It’s a busy week-day lunch spot, we discovered.

 * * * * *

 Want to plan your own Great Minnesota Weekend?
-You can get some inspiration from my Roseville & Twin Cities Bucket List now, or check out these upcoming posts:
+You can get some inspiration from my Roseville & Twin Cities Bucket List now, or check out these posts:

 Get More Family Travel Inspiration